-Have animals got plenty of access to water troughs and do they fill up quickly enough after peak periods so that all animals can really drink all they want?
-Especially check cows first thing in the morning when you go out to get them in, and about an hour after you have turned them out in the field - do they stand around troughs waiting to drink for a long time?
-If so put out some temporary troughs to help improve access when demand is so high.
+- ✓ Have animals got plenty of access to water troughs (both indoors and in the field)? - ✓ Do troughs fill up quickly enough after peak periods so that all animals can really drink all they want?

+- ✓ Do you pay particular attention to cows first thing in the morning when you go out to get them in, and about an hour after you have turned them out - do they stand around troughs waiting to drink for a long time? - ✓ If the answer is yes put out some temporary troughs to help improve access when demand is so high. - ✓ Do you have sufficient access to water around the collecting yard/dispersal yard?